-- Cleaning removes branches and limbs that may be dying or diseased
+- Crown cleaning removes branches and limbs that may be dying or diseased

-- Thinning allows more light and air movement through the tree’s crown
+- Tree thinning allows more light and air movement through the tree’s crown

-- Raising removes limbs from lower on the tree to provide clearance for vehicles, buildings and pedestrians
+- Crown raising removes limbs from lower on the tree to provide clearance for vehicles, buildings and pedestrians

-- Reduction helps to reduce the size of the tree while keeping it structurally sound
+- Crown reduction helps to reduce the size of the tree while keeping it structurally sound

 How Much Tree Pruning You Need?

 Your trees sizes, species, and age will determine how much of it you need to trim.
 For instance, you can trim more from younger trees than you can for older, more mature ones.
 Also, trees recover from small trims faster than from large ones.
 Either way, you want to avoid over trimming your trees.
 You want to maintain an even distribution of foliage along large limbs and in the lower portion of the crown.
 For the most part, you want to leave old trees alone.
 Mature tree trimming should only be reserved for emergencies such as when they become hazardous.

 Tree specialists everywhere agree that you should never cover up tree trimming wounds.
 Tree wound dressings do nothing for the tree.
 If you need one for cosmetic reasons, you should only use thin, nontoxic materials.